eli-s-goldberg/nanogbcdt/README.rst

 Corresponding author emails are: thilo.hofmann@univie.ac.at, frank.kammer@univie.ac.at.

-For model-related questions, feel free to email Eli Goldberg at elisgoldberg@gmail.com.
+For model-related questions, feel free to email Eli Goldberg at elisgoldberg@gmail.com, Antonia Praetorius at antonia.praetorius@univie.ac.at, and/or Alex Gundlach-Graham at graham@inorg.chem.ethz.ch.

 Examples